anilkumartps/neetcode_dsa_150/Readme.md

-In this repository I will try to solve all the 150 questions in the Neetcode 150 DSA Roadmap
+In this repository, I will try to solve all the 150 questions in the Neetcode 150 DSA Roadmap

+for the C++ repository checkout to cpp branch git checkout cpp

+for the Python repository checkout to the python branch git checkout py3